magoha01/plants/README.md

   2. Deploy the latest code to Heroku
   3. Migrate the Heroku database to the latest

-- If your frontend devs are clear on the shape of the data they need, you can quickly build provisional endpoints that return mock data.
-They shouldn't have to wait for you to build the entire backend.

-- Keep your endpoints super lean: the bulk of the code belongs inside models and other middlewares.

-- Validating and sanitizing client data using a library is much less work than doing it manually.

-- Revealing crash messages to clients is a security risk, but during development it's helpful if your frontend devs are able to tell you what crashed exactly.

 - PostgreSQL comes with [fantastic built-in functions](https://hashrocket.com/blog/posts/faster-json-generation-with-postgresql) for hammering rows into whatever JSON shape.

 - If you want to edit a migration that has already been released but don't want to lose all the data, make a new migration instead.
 This is a more realistic flow for production apps: prod databases are never migrated down.
 We can migrate Heroku down freely only because there's no valuable data from customers in it.
 In this sense, Heroku is acting more like a staging environment than production.